Trey Hill: Cincinnati Bengals

-Hill was selected by the Cincinnati Bengals in the sixth round with the 190th overall pick of the 2021 NFL draft on May 1, 2021.
+Hill was selected by the Cincinnati Bengals in the sixth round with the 190th overall pick of the 2021 NFL draft.
 He signed his four-year rookie contract with Cincinnati on May 17.
 He appeared in 13 games, of which he started three, as a rookie.
 He appeared in 11 games in the 2022 season in a special teams role.

 Hill returned as the backup center for the 2023 season.
 He did not record a single snap or game appearance, often being ruled as a healthy inactive.

 Hill was waived by the Bengals on August 27, 2024, and re-signed to the practice squad.

 Green Bay Packers

 On January 14, 2025, Hill signed a reserve/futures contract with the Green Bay Packers.
 He was released on August 26 as part of final roster cuts.

 Chicago Bears

 On September 26, 2025, Hill signed with the Chicago Bears' practice squad.